-In early 2014 I was invited out for a second wild camp by another person on Twitter, but this trip didn’t go so well.
-After a winter which was largely spent indoors supporting my father, I was a bit out of condition, but I didn’t regard it as a competition.
+In early 2014 I was invited out for a wild camp by someone on Twitter, but this trip didn’t go so well.
+After a winter which was largely spent indoors supporting my father, I was a bit out of condition, but I didn’t see it as a competition.
 I joined the other walker (and her partner, briefly) at their motorhome in Jedburgh at the start of April for a bright and sunny day of walking on the St Cuthbert’s Way, which I had walked once before using hostels and B&Bs.

 I was feeling happy and carefree, but unfortunately by the time we pitched our tents, the invisible enemies of dehydration and heat exhaustion were causing me to feel very unwell.
 I had a throbbing headache, my head was spinning, I felt sick and a bit delirious.
 Whatever assessment the other walker claims to have made of my condition was made from zipped inside her tent.

 Most rescue people advise that if you don’t feel well you should turn back, and that is what I did.
 In retrospect I think this was the right decision.
 I packed up and left the other walker, who had refused (from inside her tent) to make a call out or come with me, but by the time I reached the road in the dark, I was feeling too unwell to walk.
 I finally decided to call the hotel we had passed earlier in the day.
 The owner (who has since retired) heroically came out in his car to pluck me up from the side of the road in the dark and take me back to the hotel where I was given tea and a much needed room for the night.

 I mentioned some of this in a Trip Advisor review of the hotel made at the time in early 2014, and I have not seen either of the people involved since that time.
 A month or so later I discovered that I had been blocked by the walker on Twitter, so I emailed her again to apologise and reiterate that I had had too much sun.